 - low sodium chicken broth, check labels for Keto or use bullion

-- Combine chicken, mayonnaise, scallions, lime juice, and cilantro.
+- Combine cooked chicken, mayonnaise, scallions, lime juice, and cilantro.

 - Season to taste with salt, pepper, garlic powder, cumin, and chile powder.